rjanapa/rjanapa/URLShortener.md

 Step 4b<br>
 For each microservice, Check whether each tier needs to scale<br>
-● Need to scale for storage (storage and cache tiers)<br>
-● Need to scale for throughput (CPU/IO)<br>
-● Need to scale for API parallelization<br>
-● Need to remove hotspots<br>
-● Availability and Geo-distribution<br>
-● Solve algebraically first and then put numbers<br>

 Storage Calculation<br>
 Size of (k,v) pairs = A<br>